Skip to content

 SecurityScope intersection boundariesGit hooks, safe-git wrapper

-GatesPack policies (on_completion)Gate commands (format, lint, test)
+GatesPack policies (on_completion)Gate commands, conditional commands

 ValidationZod WorkspaceSpecSchema at initPack config schema via config:set